gramineproject/graphene/Documentation/perf-practices.rst

 that they have severe SGX-hardware limitations.
 In particular:

 #.
 EPC size.
 You can think of EPC as a physical cache (just like L3 cache) for
    enclave pages.
-On older machines, EPC is only 128-256MB in size.
+On all currently available machines, EPC is only 128-256MB in size.
 This means that if the application has a working set size of more than 100-200MB, enclave pages will be evicted from EPC into RAM.
-Eviction of enclave pages (also called EPC swapping or paging) is a very expensive hardware operation;
+Eviction of enclave pages (also called EPC swapping or paging) is a very expensive hardware operation.
-   some studies report 10-100x overheads due to paging.
 Almost any reasonable application operates on GBs of data, so performance will be significantly impaired.

 #.
 RDTSC/RDTSCP instructions.
 These instructions are forbidden to execute in an
    SGX enclave on older machines.
 Unfortunately, many applications and runtimes